-Organize your home (and life!) with these fabric storage baskets.
+This free sewing utorial will show you how to sew storage baskets out of fabric.
+Organize your home (and life!) with these fabric storage bins.
 They fit perfectly in Ikea cubby shelves, and fold up when not in use!

 And don’t miss my other free sewing tutorials for mini fold up baskets too (3’’ tall x 4’’ wide and x 6’’ long).